MicheleTobias/ExtendingQGISWorkshop/Built-InFeatures.md

 ### TopoJSON
 Keep an eye out for support of TopoJSON, GeoJSON with topology to reduce the redundancy of shared nodes.

+# Data-defined Labels
+Data defined labels allow you to style, place and orient your labels based on values in your attribute table.
+These properties can be hand edited, with the changes recorded to the table.
+It the best of both worlds, automated labelling with custom overrides, without the need to split the labels to another layer or content type (Annotations).
+This system can be used to create Annotation type layers, but one's that behave just like other vector layers, editing, browsing, updating by script or calucalation, batch changes, etc... *Insert link to tutorial here*

 # Rule-Based Styles
 Rule-based styles allow you to combine the power of an SQL-style query with the visualization capabilities of QGIS.
 Have a road layer and want the highways to display differently than the surface streets?
 This is your tool!
 Nathan Woodrow has a [tutorial on using the rule-based style renderer](https://nathanw.net/2011/06/06/one-of-my-favorite-features-of-qgis/).